 The annual deadline for applications to the Accelerated M.A. program is January 1.
 For more information about the admissions process, click here.

-For questions about undergraduate-level coursework, contact Marie Brown, Director of Undergraduate Studies
+For questions about undergraduate-level coursework, contact David Farber, Director of Undergraduate Studies

 For questions about graduate-level coursework or the broader structure of the Accelerated M.A. program, contact Robert Schwaller, Director of Graduate Studies